casino days

 How to Play Punto Banco Baccarat at Casino Days India?

-Punto Banco is a simple card game where you bet on the player's or banker's hand to win, or a tie.
-Each hand is dealt two cards, and the goal is to have a hand value closest to 9.
+Punto Banco is a straightforward baccarat game where you bet on the player, banker, or a tie.
+Each hand receives two cards, and the goal is to reach a total closest to 9.
 Cards 2-9 are worth face value, 10s and face cards are worth 0, and Aces are worth 1.
-If necessary, a third card is drawn based on specific rules for both the player and banker.
+If necessary, a third card is drawn according to specific rules for both the player and the banker.
 Winning bets on the player or banker pay 1:1, while tie bets pay 8:1 or 9:1, but are riskier.
 Punto Banco is a game of luck, with no player decisions affecting the outcome.

 Punto Banco Card Values